 This stuff is AMAZING.
 I would probably pour it on just about everything if I had no self control.
 I have to admit that I love to "lick the spoon" once it's cooled and don't feel at all bad about it!
 Moms get some perks, right?

 Your kiddos are going to devour this!
 You're welcome.

-Recipe Source: Syrup recipe from Our Best Bites first cookbook
+Recipe Source: French toast from Shanna's recipe box, caramel syrup from Our Best Bites